Working together to increase the resiliency of the region’s water supplies.

 We don't just plan for "The Big One", we plan for every one.
 Our water provider members work together to plan for events that could impact local water supplies, because our job is to make sure water is there for you when you need it – even during an emergency.

-The Oregon Resilience Plan and anticipation of a Cascadia earthquake drives much of the Consortium’s preparedness activities, but water providers are also working to address other potential emergencies such as: fire, severe storms, flooding, volcanic eruptions, drought, contamination, terrorism, and power outages.
+The Oregon Resilience Plan (PDF) and anticipation of a Cascadia earthquake drives much of the Consortium’s preparedness activities, but water providers are also working to address other potential emergencies such as: fire, severe storms, flooding, volcanic eruptions, drought, contamination, terrorism, and power outages.
 By replacing old lines, conducting routine maintenance, planning for future supplies, monitoring watershed health, and meeting regulatory requirements, water providers ensure that they are ready for "The Big One" and every "little one" along the way.

 Drills and tabletop exercises: We conduct large-scale drills and tabletop exercises so water providers and their partners can practice responding to realistic scenarios that could affect the region’s water supplies.